<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Now that the importance and value of a system is understood, what factors go into actually building one?
 What factors do you need to consider to make sure that you’re not missing anything when you start out?
 I personally have taken over two NCAA Division III programs, previously at Norwich and most recently at Colby College.
 One of my very first tasks at both schools was to organize the strength and conditioning program as part of our greater goals within the athletics department.
 More specifically at Colby, we operated as part of the Peak Performance Program.
 Key Performance Indicators (KPI’s) were set for the strength and conditioning program upon arrival, and I knew that if I had any hope of meeting these predetermined goals, I had to train the athletes consistently and on a known schedule by all.
 Time is the biggest limiting factor on any college campus, and Colby was no exception.

 The number one way to meet these predetermined goals at Colby was to provide quality training to the student-athletes in a consistent and repeatable way.
 The person who held my position prior did a good job of getting people interested in strength and conditioning and did what they could to provide a service to the student-athletes ⎯ however, failed to create a repeatable system.
-I needed to be able to continue this momentum, but harness it in a way that would allow myself and my assistant some predictability in who was training on what hour and what was going to be offered by the strength and conditioning program at that hour.
+I needed to be able to continue this momentum but harness it in a way that would allow myself and my assistant some predictability in who was training at what hour and what was going to be offered by the strength and conditioning program at that hour.

 I first clearly laid out what we would offer to each team during what time of year (i.e. in-season).
 An impactful thing I did at this time was to get the athletes to sign-up for and commit to the same training hours for 2-4 days a week.
-This afforded us the opportunity to be able to predict the flow of the space as well as appropriately develop programming that made physiological sense based on what day they were lifting and practice/game schedule.
+This afforded us the opportunity to be able to predict the flow of the space as well as appropriately develop programming that made physiological sense based on what day they were lifting and the practice/game schedule.
 Prior to this, it was pretty much open-season, and student-athletes trained at every possible hour.
-This period was also pivotal for establishing healthy boundaries like I mentioned earlier.
+This period was also pivotal for establishing healthy boundaries as I mentioned earlier.
 My predecessor would work at the whim of the sport coaches and do as they wished.
-We established day one that we would work at the previously communicated hours and provide what we said we would, and then we would go home for the day (at a reasonable hour) before starting again the next day.
+We established on day one that we would work at the previously communicated hours and provide what we said we would, and then we would go home for the day (at a reasonable hour) before starting again the next day.

 Considerations: